SkettiSouls/Minix/README.md

 defining CNAME and SRV records for each of them, to make it easier for your friends to connect.

-Assuming you have friends.
-I wouldn't know what that's like.

 ### Modded

 I have yet to see two modpacks that use the same procedure for installation